B1. Number Sense

 Join a team of four while the others continue their game.

-Ask them to represent the number 27 without their place value mat.
+Ask students to represent the number 27 without their place value mat.

 Allow plenty of room for discussion during the work so that each student can describe what is being done in their own words.